Clare, St Peter and St Paul

 Long Melford, Holy Trinity Church - 6.2 miles (Historic Church)

-Nearest Accommodation to Clare, St Peter and St Paul:
+Nearest Holiday Cottages to Clare, St Peter and St Paul: